typedb/typedb-docs/06-management/03-migration-and-backup.md

 ### Implicit Relations

 Schemas that use implicit relations in 1.7 and earlier (e.g. `@has-attribute`) are not supported by migration tools since they were removed in 1.8.
 It is therefore recommended that you convert any usage of implicit relations to real relations before migrating to 1.8.

-## About `.grakn` Files

-The format is a delimited protobuf stream of `Item`s which are defined (along with a more detailed description of the protocol rules) in the Grakn core source code at `server/migrate/proto/data.proto`.
-The output file is uncompressed so it is recommended that you compress it for use in backups and transferring across a network.
-Deflate/ZIP compression works well in our experience, as it compresses labels efficiently.